redux vs @reduxjs/toolkit vs mobx vs vuex vs redux-saga

 • vuex:

-Choose Vuex if you are working with Vue.js and need a centralized state management solution that integrates seamlessly with Vue components and provides features like modules and plugins.
+Select Vuex if you are developing a Vue.js application and need a state management solution that integrates seamlessly with the Vue ecosystem.
+It provides a centralized store for all components in an application, making state management more predictable and easier to debug.

 • redux-saga: